lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 Lunarverse is written in Python so all dependencies are managed automatically.
 It requires
 - [Python 3.9.0+](https://www.python.org/downloads/release/python-390/)

-Once Python is installed the easiest way to install Lunarcore locally is using the provided installation scripts from the **scripts** directory (see above):
+Once Python is installed the easiest way to install Lunarcore locally is using the provided installation scripts from the **scripts** directory under `lunarcore/scripts`:

 __lunarcore_unix_install.sh__: `source lunarcore_unix_install.sh`